 My name is Matt and I’m a skeptic living in the southern United States.
 I come from an evangelical Christian family and I’m the first in my family to completely reject religion.

-After high school I went through an extremely religious phase.
-I would spend at least an hour a day in prayer, another hour reading the Bible, and perhaps another hour in worship (during the drive to and from work).
-The rest of my spare time was for reading Christian books or attending church (Sunday school, worship services, bible study, prayer meetings, outreach, and so forth).
+After high school, I went through an extremely religious phase.
+I would spend at least an hour a day in prayer, another hour reading the Bible, and another hour in worship (singing praise songs during my drive to and from work).
+The rest of my spare time was for reading Christian books or attending church (Sunday school, worship services, Bible study, prayer meetings, outreach, and so forth).
 I’ll write more about this phase in future posts.

-I also think of myself as a humanist, but that mainly refers to my morality and philosophy of life, and there are many other topics I would like to blog about (conspiracies, economics, politics, science, etc.) so I decided the best way to refer to myself on this blog is as a “skeptic.”
-That’s because whatever the idea is, I’m not going to buy into it until I see a reasonable amount of evidence.
-(What constitutes a “reasonable amount of evidence” is a topic for another post.)
-I’ve made the mistake of not doing that way too many times.
-Here are just a few things I used to believe so passionately that I wanted to tell everyone I knew:
+I also think of myself as a humanist, but that mainly refers to my morality and philosophy of life, and there are many other topics I would like to blog about (science, conspiracies, social issues, etc.) so I decided the best way to refer to myself on this blog is as a “skeptic.”

 - 9/11 was an inside job.